Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 Hydrogen fuel can be eco friendly in some ways during the car’s operation

-Longer driving range and driving distance than EVs
+HVs may provide a longer driving range and driving distance than some EVs

-There’s an increasing number of stations being built over time
+There’s may be an increasing number of stations being built over time

 Hydrogen is abundant

-Hydrogen can help build economic independence of some countries
+Hydrogen may help build the economic independence of some countries

-Hydrogen fuel cells used in cars can be more efficient than internal combustion engines
+Hydrogen fuel cells used in cars may be more efficient than internal combustion engines

 Fuel cell materials might have alternatives